Frequently Asked Questions

 Is the Augie Card a secured credit card?

-The Augie secured account is a balance you will maintain with one of Augie’s bank partners.
-This account will hold the security for the amount you spend on the card.
-We and our relevant bank partners will have security over your money in the account so that in case you don’t pay your card dues, we can use the balance in this account to pay it down.
+The Augie Security Account is a balance you will maintain with one of Augie’s bank partners.
+This account will hold the security for the amount you spend on your Augie Card as you pay your bills.
+We and our relevant bank partners will have security over your money in the account so that in case you don’t pay the amount due on your card, we can use the balance in this account to pay it.

 What can the money in the Augie Secured Account be used for?

-The balance in the Augie Secured Account can be used only for repaying the Augie Card dues.
+The balance in the Augie Security Account can be used only for settling the payment due on your Augie Card.

 How will opening an Augie Account impact credit scores?

 A history and track record of having a credit line and using it appropriately is one of the important factors used by credit bureaus to establish a credit score.
-Opening an Augie Account and using it as intended will create a track record for this purpose.
-This will establish and contribute to improving your credit score.
+Using the Augie Card as intended will create a track record for this purpose.
+This can establish and contribute to improving your credit score.

-Will opening and using an Augie Account improve credit scores?
+Will opening using the Augie Card improve credit scores?

-Building and maintaining a credit score depends on your action, situation and transactions.
+Building and maintaining a credit score depends on your actions, situation, and transactions.
 The scores are independently determined by credit bureaus based on a number of factors, including your other financial transactions.
 Using the Augie Card will create a track record of credit transactions that in general can affect your credit score positively if used as intended.
 However, there can be no guarantee of you being able to establish a credit score or improving it.
-Certain actions taken, or not taken, by you on the Augie Card (such as paying down the credit card dues in time), or otherwise may result in a negative effect on your credit score.
+Certain actions taken, or not taken, by you on the Augie Card (such as assuring you have the funds to pay your bills and responding to any alerts Augie may send you to assure your timely settlement of the Augie Card), or otherwise may result in a positive or negative effect on your credit score.